 Here is an example of how the Wake-on-LAN function can be launched using the Keenetic router.

 1. Access your computer's BIOS or UEFI setup interface.
-It is usually achieved by pressing the F2 or Del key on a keyboard during PC boot process, before operating system starts to load.
+It is usually achieved by pressing the F2 or Del key on a keyboard during the PC boot process before the operating system starts to load.
 Enable WOL-related BIOS settings.
 Refer to your motherboard user's manual for this.
 Common names for WoL settings are: 'Power On By Onboard LAN', 'Remote Wake Up', 'Wake On LAN', etc. Pay attention to the BIOS using the 'S1 State' power saving mode, not 'S3 State'.
-'S3 State' is a more energy efficient mode and in most cases it turns off the power of the network card, which means that it will not be able to receive a magic packet.
+'S3 State' is a more energy-efficient mode and in most cases, it turns off the power of the network card, which means that it will not be able to receive a magic packet.
 If the motherboard supports ErP standard, it also should remain disabled for the same reason as S3 sleep

 2. In your computer's operating system, you need to configure the network adapter.
 Open the Windows settings.
 Go to the Network and Internet menu and on the Status tab in the Network Settings Changes section, click Change Adapter Settings.
 In the Network Connections window that appears, right-click the Ethernet Connection icon and then click Properties.
 Click the 'Configure...' button in the network adapter properties window.